3D permutations and triangle solitaire: Definitions and setting

-\begin{rem} Note that a $3$-permutation avoiding a $3$-pattern is not the same as a couple of permutations each avoiding a pattern as we require the occurrence to be on the same indices for both permutations.
+\begin{rem} Note that a $3$-permutation avoiding a $3$-pattern is not the same as a pair of permutations each avoiding a pattern since we require the occurrence to be on the same indices for both permutations.
 For example $\colpair{312}{231}$ avoids $\ddincr$ although both $312$ and $231$ contain $12$. \end{rem}